HyperGCT: A Dynamic Hyper-GNN-Learned Geometric Constraint for 3D Registration: Experiments

 \textbf{Impact of Graph Update Frequency.} The frequency significantly influences performance by affecting both computational efficiency and the quality of information propagation within the network.
 As shown in Table~\ref{tab:graph_update}, excessive updates (more than 5 times) can increase model parameter sizes, thereby slowing convergence rates with the same training epochs.
 In contrast, insufficient updates (less than 5 times) allow more outliers to interfere with the information flow, which degrades overall performance.
 This highlights that there exists an optimal frequency for graph updates where computational resources are efficiently utilized and high-order relationships are accurately captured.

 \textbf{Combined with Different PCR Back-ends.}

 { We integrate HyperGCT with other registration back-ends, such as SC$^2$-PCR and Hunter's PLE.
 This integration incorporates the learned incidence matrix $\bf H$ into their compatibility calculations.
 As shown in Table~\ref{tab:backend}, this integration significantly improves the performance of both registration back-ends.
 SC$^2$-PCR, in particular, demonstrates a more significant enhancement: for instance, a 2.34\% increase on the 3DMatch with FPFH and a 4.55\% increase on the 3DLoMatch with FCGF.
-The learned flexible geometric constraint can effectively enhance different solvers, demonstrating the adaptability and flexibility of HyperGCT.}
+The flexible constraint effectively enhances different solvers, demonstrating the adaptability and flexibility.}

 \textbf{Correctness of Hypothesis Generation.}

 To evaluate HyperGCT against random sampling, triplet, and maximal clique constraints, we assess its ability to generate valid hypotheses.
 As shown in Table~\ref{tab:hypo_precise}, HyperGCT demonstrates superior capability in producing accurate high-order consistency hypotheses compared to these traditional approaches, which validates its robustness and effectiveness.
 Furthermore, the robustness of HyperGCT's solver enhances both the stability of the hypothesis generation process and the accuracy of pose estimation and verification.